-It comes a point in the relationship where the problems have been repeated so many times that one tries to excuse the harming behavior, and believe that this time it’ll really be different:
+It comes to a point in the relationship where the problems have been repeated so many times that one tries to excuse the harmful behavior, and believe that this time it’ll be different:

 - “It’s going to get better after some time.” it’s a recurring thought, because things happen in such ways that one tries to find excuses to stay in the relationship ‘for a little longer’.

 - There is a huge difference between “where I want things to be” and where they actually are.
 Their words won’t match their actions, so a fantasy is created along with the expectation that it’ll, someday, finally be fulfilled.